galaxysd/galaxysd.github.io/_posts/2016-02-11-Flash-Custom-ROMs-On-Android.md

 > E: signature verification failed
 > installation aborted.

-Thanks to the [Harley Santana](http://forum.cyanogenmod.org/topic/38799-e-failed-to-verify-whole-file-signature-rom-manager/), who types the whole thing out so that I can Google and copy-paste it.
+Thanks to [Harley Santana](http://forum.cyanogenmod.org/topic/38799-e-failed-to-verify-whole-file-signature-rom-manager/), who types the whole thing out so that I can Google and copy-paste it.

 Also, photos:
 ![](/assets/images/2016/IMG_5850.jpg)